kiril-u/cv/README.md

 ### references

 This folder contains three appendices to the resume that don't have to be part of this repo anymore since i link to the files directly on a hosted server.
 These files are kept here just as a backup.

+Big thanks to https://github.com/lukesmithxyz for teaching me the basics and making me want to continue learning how to use LaTeX on my own.
+My resume contains big chunks of Luke's one, but a lot of work was added into my versiob that doesn't appear on Luke's resume/cv.